lufarius/100-days-of-code/r1-log.md

 Started to make a Personal Portfolio and Tested some HTML/CSS stuff through the application Brackets, I like how it fills alot of the tags and endings for you.

 Link--No link today.

+### R1D7
+Looked at alot of codepens today to see how other coders apply themselves with HTML and CSS. copy, expand, repeat. observe, interpret, report.

+Link--No link today.